 The criminal charge of Possession of Marihuana is governed by section 5-601((a)(1)) of the Criminal Law Article of the Annotated Code of Maryland and it carries possible incarceration of up to a year in jail and a fine of up to $1000 dollars or both.
 However, with regard to marijuana this has now been changed so that if you are in possession of 10 grams of marijuana or less, the arresting officer has the option of issuing you a criminal citation.
-The punishment under this new faction is now a possible incarceration of up to 90 days and a $500 fine or both.
+The punishment under this new section is now:

 Especially for a young person, a conviction for possession of marihuana (or harder drugs) can have long lasting and dire consequence.
 I liken it to a pebble being thrown into a pond and its ripple effect continuing outward.
 A conviction is an impediment to employment, (especially with security clearance, licensing or bonding), admission into schools, student loans and any occupation (or even volunteering) dealing with children.

 Possession means having control over a CDS (controlled dangerous substance) marihuana Possession is actual or indirect and you do not have to be the only person in possession of the controlled substance.